mhightower83/Spi0Utils/README.md

 * The above items for BootROM.

 * GigaDevice GD25Q32 and GD25Q128 support only 8-bit Write SR1 and SR2; however,
-it does have the QE bit at S9.
+they have the QE bit at S9.
+While Espressif's NONOS_SDK has Quad support for GigaDevice, it is unavailable in the Arduino ESP8266 core, freeing some code to the available IRAM pool.
+(See [NONOS SDK Release Version 2.1.0 - Release Notes: System.5](https://github.com/espressif/ESP8266_NONOS_SDK/issues/8#issuecomment-302009367))

 * ISSI/PMC Flash with the QE/S6 BIT6 in SR1

 * Macronix Flash with the QE/S6 BIT6 in SR1

-Based on the `SPI Flash Mode` found in the [Firmware Image Header](https://docs.espressif.com/projects/esptool/en/latest/esp8266/advanced-topics/firmware-image-format.html#file-header), the BootROM tries to set or clear the non-volatile QE bit in the SPI Flash Status Register-2, using QE=1 for QIO & QOUT and QE=0 for DIO and DOUT.
+Based on the `SPI Flash Mode` in the [Firmware Image Header](https://docs.espressif.com/projects/esptool/en/latest/esp8266/advanced-topics/firmware-image-format.html#file-header), the BootROM tries to set or clear the non-volatile QE bit in the SPI Flash Status Register-2, using QE=1 for QIO & QOUT and QE=0 for DIO and DOUT.
 Some ESP8266 module providers do not pair the ESP8266EX with a 100% compatible SPI Flash Chip.
 And the BootROM's attempt to update the QE bit fails.
 While some Flash Chips are QIO capable, they are incompatible because they do not support 16-bit status register-1 writes (or don't have a QE bit at S9).
 When the Status Register's `WEL` bit is left set after a Write Status Register instruction, this is a good indicator that the 16-bit transfer failed.

-It may be that ESP8266 Modules with silkscreen marks of DIO on the back of the antenna area may have Flash chips that technically support QIO but are incompatible with the ESP8266's BootROM code for QIO.
+I suspect that ESP8266 Modules with silkscreen marks of DIO on the back of the antenna area may have Flash chips that technically support QIO but are incompatible with the ESP8266's BootROM code for QIO.
 However, they work fine using DIO.

-The Winbond W25Q128JVSIQ and others support 8-bit and legacy 16-bit writes to Status Register-1.
-Note older parts with _only_ legacy 16-bit Write Status Register-1 are still in the supply chain and shipping.
-Also, vendors like GigaDevice GD25Q32 only support discrete 8-bit Write Status Registers 1, 2 & 3 then, the BootROM initialization fails to change the current mode.

 The Winbond W25Q128JVSIQ (and others) supports the 8-bit and legacy 16-bit writes to Status Register-1.
 Note older parts with _only_ legacy 16-bit Write Status Register-1 are still in the supply chain and shipping.
-With GigaDevice GD25Q32 (and other vendors) that only support discrete 8-bit Write Status Registers (1 and 2), the BootROM initialization will fail to change the current mode.
+And, for GigaDevice GD25Q32 (and other vendors) that only support discrete 8-bit Write Status Registers (1 and 2), the BootROM initialization will fail to change the current mode.

 ### Theory of Operation